judsonlmoore/judsonlmoore.com/_posts/happiness/2020-05-16-the-first-philosophy-find-your-what-if.md

 After backcasting a scenario, you will have a clearer picture of how to move from the present moment, toward the imagined future.

-{% cloudinary /assets/images/2020/01/backcasting-diagram.png description="A diagram of backcasting" alt="A diagram of backcasting" %}
+{% cloudinary post-image /assets/images/2020/01/backcasting-diagram.png description="A diagram of backcasting" alt="A diagram of backcasting" %}

 ## LinkedIn